raicho81/phar_ttt/README.md

   Tic Tac Toe game implementation with self training Monte Carlo algorithm.

+* I am using LFS in this repo so you may need to install/initialize git LFS
 * I've implemented a multicore version for training with multiprocessing
 * The only additional modules, which I use are dynaconf for reading settings and msgpack for memory usage optimisation.
   Without msgpack even on 4X4 desk the program takes too much memory.
 I've also made another RAM/speed optimisation - I don't save the states but rather a integer hash without collisions and I've cached the hash computing function with functools.lru_cache.